Call us now:

 Step 1: Choose the right type of property to buy a house in Bangkok

-Buying a house in Bangkok also requires finding a legal solution that complies with local laws.
-Despite the complexity of Thai legislation, there are three main ways for a foreigner to obtain real or personal rights to real estate in accordance with the legislation in force: long-term leases, co-ownership acquisitions, and construction on leased land.
+Buying a house in Bangkok requires finding a legal solution that complies with local laws.
+Despite the complexity of Thai legislation, there are three main ways for a foreigner to obtain real or personal rights to real estate in accordance with the current laws: long-term leases, co-ownership acquisitions, and construction on leased land.

 The 30-year leasehold agreement

-While Thai law prohibits foreigners to own land, there are many options if you plan to buy a house in Bangkok.
-One popular method is to lease land for up to 30 years, as allowed under Thai Civil and Commercial Code.
+While Thai law prohibits foreigners from owning land, there are several options if you plan to buy a house in Bangkok.
+One popular method is leasing land for up to 30 years, as allowed under the Thai Civil and Commercial Code.
 The lease must be executed in writing and registered at the local Land Office to be enforceable against third parties.
-Under the lease, the foreign lessee has the exclusive right to occupy and use the land as a residence during the term.
+During the lease term, the foreign lessee has the exclusive right to occupy and use the land as a residence.

-Payments plans for the financing of the lease may be arranged on a lump sum or installment basis.
-The contract may also grant rights to transfer or sublease, provided such provisions are explicitly stated.
+Payment plans for financing the lease may be arranged on a lump sum or installment basis.
+Additionally, the contract may grant rights to transfer or sublease, provided such provisions are explicitly stated.

 Acquiring a condominium unit in full ownership

-Buying a condominium unit constitutes a popular and safe way to purchase a house in Bangkok.
+Buying a condominium unit is a popular and safe way to purchase a house in Bangkok.
 The Condominium Act B.E.
-2522 allows foreign nationals to own a freehold condominium unit, given that the 49% foreign ownership limit is respected in the building’s entire floor space.
+2522 allows foreign nationals to own a freehold condominium unit, provided that the 49% foreign ownership limit is respected across the building’s entire floor space.

-Ownership needs to be registered at the Land Department, and the foreign buyer receive a Title deed in their own name.
-This process is one of the easiest legal routes to follow as a foreigner wanting to invest in real estate with clear legal protection and transferability.
+Ownership must be registered at the Land Department, and the foreign buyer receives a title deed in their own name.
+This process is one of the easiest legal routes for foreigners wanting to invest in real estate with clear legal protection and transferability.

 Constructing a house on leased land

-Prior to the commencement of construction, the lessee shall secure a building permit in their own name.
-Construction and lease agreements have to fit with clear covenant clauses such as ownership, rights of use and disposal of the building once the lease is over.
-The building can be moved, sold or renegotiated, depending on the lease.
-This strategy is great for expats wanting to buy standalone houses in Bangkok while adhering to the law.
+Before starting construction, the lessee must secure a building permit in their own name.
+Both the construction and lease agreements must include clear covenant clauses such as ownership, rights of use, and disposal of the building once the lease ends.
+Depending on the lease, the building can be moved, sold, or renegotiated.
+This strategy is ideal for expats who want to buy standalone houses in Bangkok while adhering to the law.

 Step 2: Execute a due diligence before buying a house in Bangkok

-A legal due diligence is a must before buying a house in Bangkok.
-Through the assistance of a law firm, this process involves verifying the title deed, any encumbrances, as well as compliance about zoning and building restrictions on the property.
+Legal due diligence is essential before buying a house in Bangkok.
+With the assistance of a law firm, this process involves verifying the title deed, checking for any encumbrances, and ensuring compliance with zoning and building restrictions on the property.

-If the property is held under a Thai company, the buyer must review corporate documents such as the Company Affidavit, shareholders list, and resolutions approving the transaction.
+If the property is held under a Thai company, the buyer must review corporate documents such as the Company Affidavit, shareholder list, and resolutions approving the transaction.

-It’s also necessary to check for existing mortgages, servitudes, or litigation.
-If building is involved, the buyer should verify permits and land-use regulations.
+Additionally, it’s necessary to check for existing mortgages, servitudes, or litigation.
+If the property involves building, the buyer should verify permits and land-use regulations.
 If purchasing under lease, the lease should be registered and include construction and transfer clauses.

 Step 3: Sign the reservation agreement to reserve the house you want to buy in Bangkok

-Once the due diligence is complete, the next step to buy a house in Bangkok is to sign a Reservation Agreement.
+Once due diligence is complete, the next step in buying a house in Bangkok is to sign a Reservation Agreement.
 This document reserves the property and records the buyer’s intention to proceed with the purchase.
 It generally includes a deposit and outlines the agreed purchase price, deadlines for contract signing, and terms in case of withdrawal or non-performance.

-This agreement does not transfer ownership but serves as a preliminary commitment, protecting the buyer while finalizing the Sale and Purchase Agreement (SPA).
+While this agreement does not transfer ownership, it serves as a preliminary commitment.
+It protects the buyer while finalizing the Sale and Purchase Agreement (SPA).

 Get expert legal guidance.